 More About 100 Million Healthier Lives

-100 Million Healthier Lives (100MLives) is an unprecedented collaboration of change agents across sectors working in an unprecedented way to help 100 million people live healthier lives by 2020.
-100MLives is funded by the Robert Wood Johnson Foundation (RWJF) and convened by the Institute for Healthcare Improvement (IHI) to fundamentally transform the way the world thinks and acts to build a Culture of Health.
+100 Million Healthier Lives (100MLives) was an unprecedented collaboration of change agents across sectors working in an unprecedented way to help 100 million people live healthier lives by 2020.
+100MLives was funded by the Robert Wood Johnson Foundation (RWJF) and convened by the Institute for Healthcare Improvement (IHI) to fundamentally transform the way the world thinks and acts to build a Culture of Health.

 Share your Transformation Stories and Bright Spots